 The academic transition to college may be challenging for some students.
-The Office of Academic Support is available to help students improve study skills that are necessary for academic success.
+The Learning Success Center is available to help students improve study skills that are necessary for academic success.
 Students who would like to improve time management, reading comprehension, note taking, test preparation and other skills are encouraged to schedule an appointment.
-Individual consultations are available and group workshops are offered each semester.

-The Office of Academic Support is located in Furst Hall, room 412 and can be reached at 646-592-4285 or by emailing academicsupport.wilf@yu.edu.
-For additional information, visit our website at www.yu.edu/academic-support.
+The Learning Success Center is in Furst Hall, Room 412 and can be reached at 646-592-4285 or by emailing learningsuccesscenter@yu.edu.
+For additional information, visit our website at www.yu.edu/learning-success-center